jmacglashan/decisions_and_dragons/themes/dnd/content/_index.md

 Below you will find the most recently published questions and answers.
 You can find the complete list of all questions and answers in the [posts section](/posts/).
 You can learn more about me and why I created this site in the [about section](/about/).

+This site is currently under development.
+In particular, mobile rendering is not working the way I want right now.